NANAADDO/productsup-spreadsheet/README.md

 * Newly generated Sheet IDs are temporarily cached to improve performance.
 * Remote files are downloaded and stored locally to enable faster and repeated access

-### Run the shell script to Execute the Console CLI
+### Run the docker command to Execute the Console CLI
 ```shell
  docker exec -it appservice php bin/phpunit